 HIPAA also applies to organizations that do business with covered entities and handle or process patients’ protected health information in some way.
 These organizations are known as “business associates” under the law and are also required to abide by HIPAA regulations.

 “Sometimes we get pushback from a client we are helping because they are hesitant to send documents out of concern they are violating HIPAA when, in fact, they are not,” Rutter said.
 “A non-covered entity doesn’t have to be concerned with HIPAA; it’s really limited to if they offer health insurance plans and the handling of that health insurance info.”

 Other employers are generally not covered by HIPAA and, therefore, are not required to abide by the strict privacy and security regulations included in the law.
 However, Rutter said, non-covered entities likely have some privacy and security obligations under other federal laws, such as the Americans with Disabilities Act (ADA) or the Family and Medical Leave Act (FMLA).
-[Read related article: How the FMLA Applies to Your Small Business]

-Although HIPAA doesn't apply to most businesses, there is one unique circumstance in which employers should be aware of the law's requirements.
+Although HIPAA doesn’t apply to most businesses, there is one unique circumstance under which employers should be aware of the law’s requirements.
 Employers that provide a self-funded health insurance plan are technically operating a covered entity: the health plan itself.
 This means the health insurance plan is subject to all of the requirements in HIPAA, while the primary business is not.

 Another common way employers come into contact with an employee’s PHI is through workers’ compensation claims, Fisher said.
 In these instances, clinical documentation from medical appointments might be required to support the workers’ compensation claim, and employers would need access to that information.

 However, just because an employer can access this data does not necessarily mean HIPAA applies.